enatsek/x386.org/networkdebian.md

 iface lo inet loopback
 ```

-### 0.3.
+### 0.2.
 Name Server Configuration
-Name server configuration file is /etc/resolv.conf.
-It can be as simple as below:
+The name server configuration file is `/etc/resolv.conf`.
+It can be as simple as:

 ```
 nameserver 192.168.1.1
 ```

-Or may have some detailed configuration as below:
+Or it may have more detailed configuration:

 ```
 # /etc/resolv.conf